Savvythelegend/PGDocs/docs/instance_manager.md

     alpha.cnpg.io/livenessPinger: '{"enabled": true}'
 ```

-!!!
-Warning
+:::warning
 This feature is experimental and will be introduced in a future CloudNativePG
     release with a new API.
 If you decide to use it now, note that the API **will
     change**.

-!!!
-Important
+:::important
 If you plan to enable this experimental feature, be aware that the default
     liveness probe settings—automatically derived from `livenessProbeTimeout`—might
     be aggressive (30 seconds).
 As such, we recommend explicitly setting the
     liveness probe configuration to suit your environment.